 –ALWAYS BUY THE WATER

 Prepping for a trip can be stressful and stress can impact eating habits.
 I just try to be aware of this and stick to a healthy diet at home as much as possible.
-Set good habits at home so you can turn to them on the road.
+Set good habits at home so you can continue them on the road.

 Pack snacks before you go!
-It is both cheaper and more healthy.
+It is both cheaper and healthier.
 I love to pack nuts (almonds, cashews, walnuts, etc.) because they are light + filling.
 Grab things in sealed packages for crossing borders.
-I also bring my own instant coffee (because I hate watery airplane coffee) and tea bags (I love “stress less” & “sleepy time” varieties for relaxing en route).
-Boost immunity with vitamin C drinks or grab Nuun tablets for an extra hydrating all natural sports drink.
+I also bring my own instant coffee (because I hate watery airplane coffee and grainy hostel instant coffee) and tea bags (I love herbal varieties for relaxing en route).
+Boost immunity with vitamin C drinks/tabs or grab Nuun tablets for an extra hydrating all natural sports drink.
 Bringing a reusable water bottle saves $$$.
-You can bring berries or sandwiches on planes too!
+You can bring fruit or sandwiches on planes too!
 Just liquids are limited so take advantage and have a much yummier sandwich from home/the deli on the way to the airport.